Human Rights Issues

 - 2016 Agency of Education Best Practices for Schools with Transgender Students - Created by Vermont Agency of Education

-Other Resources in Vermont
+Additional Resources in Vermont

 - American Civil Liberties Union of Vermont - The mission of the American Civil Liberties Union of Vermont is to defend and enhance the principles of freedom, justice, and equality of rights that are embodied in the Bill of Rights and the Vermont Constitution.
 Through public education, litigation, and legislative advocacy, the ACLU works to ensure that these rights are preserved for each new generation.